TBeijen/tbnl-hugo/content/post/2017-05-27-haproxy-secure-route53-healthchecks.md

 As a result:

-* If one of the two loadbalancers goes down, it wil be removed from DNS.
-(Note that for planned maintenance we could disable the health check first, allowing it to handle requests until DNS directs traffic to the other loadbalancer)
+* If one of the two load balancers goes down, it will be removed from DNS.
+(Note that for planned maintenance we could disable the health check first, allowing it to handle requests until DNS directs traffic to the other load balancer)
-* If a loadbalancer can't reach any of the two dashboard webservers, it's health-check will report ``FAIL`` and it will be removed from DNS.
-As a result dashboard webservers can safely be restarted.
+* If a load balancer can't reach any of the two dashboard web servers, it's health-check will report ``FAIL`` and it will be removed from DNS.
+As a result dashboard web servers can safely be restarted.
 Here too, for a more graceful experience, health check on the dashboard servers can be made to report ``FAIL`` before the service actually stops.
-* If a loadbalancer can't reach any of the dashboard servers, it's health check will report ``FAIL`` and it will be removed from DNS.
+* If a load balancer can't reach any of the dashboard servers, it's health check will report ``FAIL`` and it will be removed from DNS.

 As already mentioned, excluding health checks from access restrictions is arguably not the *best* solution.
 It's the trade off for having a simple, low-maintenance setup.
 Sometimes it's acceptable to 'let things become a problem first'.
 This setup has been running without any issues in our stack for over a year now.